MEET OUR SCHOLARS

 Stanford, CA

-Allison W. Kurian, M.D., M.Sc., is a Professor of Medicine and of Epidemiology and Population Health at Stanford University School of Medicine, co-leader of the Population Sciences Program at Stanford Cancer Institute, Director of the Stanford Women’s Clinical Cancer Genetics Program and Associate Chief of the Stanford Division of Oncology.
+Allison W. Kurian, M.D., M.Sc., is a Professor of Medicine and of Epidemiology and Population Health at Stanford University School of Medicine; Co-Leader of the Population Sciences Program and Co-Director of the Data Science Core at Stanford Cancer Institute; Director of the Stanford Women’s Clinical Cancer Genetics Program; and Associate Chief of the Stanford Division of Oncology.
+Dr. Kurian is an elected member of the American Society for Clinical Investigation.
 Dr. Kurian’s research focuses on the identification of women with elevated breast and gynecologic cancer risk, and on the development and evaluation of novel techniques for early cancer detection and risk reduction.
 As an oncologist and epidemiologist, she aims to understand cancer burden and improve cancer treatment quality at the population level.
 Her research employs methods from the population sciences, in collaboration with the Surveillance Epidemiology and End Results (SEER) Program and other large, real-world data resources.
 Dr. Kurian leads epidemiologic studies of cancer risk factors, clinical trials of novel approaches to cancer risk reduction, and decision analyses of strategies to improve cancer outcomes.
-Dr. Kurian is an elected member of the American Society for Clinical Investigation.
-Dr. Kurian’s Komen-funded research is focused on developing liquid biopsy techniques to analyze cell-free DNA for detecting primary and recurrent breast cancers as well as prediction of breast cancer in women who were initially cancer-free.
+Dr. Kurian’s Komen-funded research is focused on spatial molecular imaging of tumors and cell-free DNA analysis of plasma to understand differences in the tumor immune response and microenvironment that contribute to disparities in breast cancer mortality.

 NANCY LIN